Nuhvi/mainline/docs/censorship-resistance.md

 0      1      2      3      4      5      6      7      8      9      10     11     12     13     14     15
 ```

-As you can see, if we only store data at the closest `k=2` nodes, the data would be only stored within attacker nodes, thus successefully censored.
+As you can see, if we only store data at the closest `k=2` nodes, the data would be only stored within attacker nodes, thus successfully censored.

 ### Uniform Distribution